nishanths/scrobble/doc/content/api/src/scrobble.md

 # /api/v1/scrobble

-**This endpoint is not functional and will return a 410 HTTP status code.
+**This endpoint is not functional and will respond with a 410 HTTP status.
 Previous documentation is below.**

 Scrobble your listening history.
 The list of scrobbled items in the request